Overview of Banks in Luxembourg

 - Annual net Profit (in EUR Million): 240.5

-#5 – Banque Internationale à Luxembourg S.A.
+#6 – Banque Internationale à Luxembourg S.A.
 (BIL)

-Founded in 1856, Banque Internationale à Luxembourg is the oldest private banking group in the country, offering a variety of retail and corporate financial services along with specialized private banking operations.
-Banque Internationale à Luxembourg banks in Luxembourg is owned by Legend Holdings and the Luxembourg government with a long-term credit rating of A3 (upper medium grade) by Moody’s.
+Founded in 1856, Banque Internationale à Luxembourg is the oldest private bankingPrivate BankingPrivate banking refers to a type of banking and financial service offered by certain banks only to high-net-worth individuals (HNWIs).
+Clients opting for this service are individually assigned a financial representative who personally takes care of their banking needs. group in the country, offering a variety of retail and corporate financial services and specialized private banking operations.
+Legend Holdings and the Luxembourg government own Banque Internationale à Luxembourg banks in Luxembourg with Moody’s long-term credit rating of A3 (upper-medium grade).

 - Balance Sheet Total (in EUR Million): 22,579.8